Screening

 The risk of developing autoimmune T1D can be assessed by considering family history, including the age of onset and sex of affected family members, along with profiling immunity and genetic markers.1

-Risk factors and who should be screened
+Who should be screened

 Islet autoantibodies in autoimmune T1D